Protect Our Care Campaign

 Show your appreciation to your Congressional Representatives.
 Here is a template letter!

-Call to Action: GOP Health Bill's Affect on Massachusetts - Mar.
+Call to Action: GOP Health Bill's Effect on Massachusetts - Mar.
 24th, 2017

 Congresswoman Katherine Clark volunteer and advocacy fair (Lexington High School) - Mar.
 18th, 2017